Strategic Purchasing Recommendations

 The State Grants for Libraries funding has a focus on early literacy and early learning.
 Wondering how your library might make a strategic investment in this area?
 Our partners at the Colorado Library Consortium (CLiC) and Colorado Libraries for Early Literacy (CLEL) have some suggested packages for your library, including:

 - 1000 Books Before Kindergarten –Interested in implementing this reading program for children from birth to age 5?

-- CLEL Silver Bell Award Winners - CLEL (Colorado Libraries for Early Literacy) announced the winners of the Silver Bells--titles selected as the best picture books of the last 25 years that support early literacy development in young children--on September 13, 2013.
-Check http://www.clel.org/content/bell-awards-silver-bells for this recommended list for libraries and families alike seeking strong titles for young children from birth to age 5.
+- CLEL Silver Bell Award Winners - CLEL (Colorado Libraries for Early Literacy) The Silver Bells serve as a recommended list for libraries and families alike seeking strong titles for young children from birth to age 5.
 This list includes five books each in the categories of Read, Write, Sing, Talk and Play, which represent practices that research shows support early literacy development in young children.
 The site provides activity ideas for each title suitable for library storytimes, for childcare and preschool settings, and for exploration at home.

-- Databases – CLiC has negotiated cooperative purchase agreements with database vendors such as EBSCO, Britannica, Pebble Go and TumbleBooks Library.
+- Databases – CLiC has negotiated cooperative purchase agreements with database vendors that offer online tools and other resources for research.

 - Early Literacy Collection for Parents - Parents and caregivers will appreciate these books and DVDs focused on brain development in young children and early literacy.
 From simple activities that parents can do at home to instill early literacy skills to more in-depth titles, this list, recommended by CLEL, provides a range of strong resources for parents.